noodlefrenzy/coreos-azure/README.md

 TODO: The expected output

-Exit the ssh session to the cluster.
+Ok, so our cluster is working - go ahead and exit the ssh session with it and return to your development machine's shell.
 Let's setup our development machine to be able to control the cluster.
-The first thing we need to do install fleetctl locally.
-We do that by cloning the fleet repo (in another directory), building it locally, and installing it manually:
+The CoreOS utility fleetctl allows us to control our cluster so let's install that locally.
+We do that by cloning the fleet repo (in your development directory), building it, and installing it manually:

 ```
 $ git clone https://github.com/coreos/fleet.git